José María Arizmendiarrieta: The reform of the company

-Leadership and ancendancy
+Leadership and ascendancy

 Arizmendiarrieta's working method was based on teaming up with young people he trusted.
-The teaching work that he carried out in the first Professional School of Zaldispe and the creation of the Sports Youth entity as well as his participation in the Catholic Action, made him know the most applied young people.
-Thus, in 1946 he selected eleven young to continue their Industrial Engineering studies on their own, but enrolled in the University of Zaragoza, distant 200 km., and in 1955 five of them who were already outstanding professionals in the Locksmith Union, were encouraged to create the create the first industrial cooperative named ULGOR.
-In such a way that his successes in the creation of entities from 1941 to 1955 generated enough security in young people, newlyweds and paying the mortgages on their houses, so that they would abandon secure jobs in the best company in Mondragon, and embark on an adventure with uncertain future, but confident in the mentor.
+The teaching work that he carried out in the first Professional School of Zaldispe and the creation of the Sports Youth entity, as well as his participation in Catholic Action, enabled him to get to know many dedicated young people.
+Thus, in 1946 he selected eleven young people to continue their Industrial engineering studies on their own, but enrolled in the University of Zaragoza, about 200 km. away, and in 1955 five of them who were already outstanding professionals in the Locksmith Union, were encouraged to create the first industrial cooperative, named ULGOR.
+His success in the creation of new organizations from 1941 to 1955 made the young people involved more secure, paying the mortgage on the houses of newlyweds, so that they would abandon secure jobs in the best company in Mondragon, and embark on an adventure with an uncertain future, but confident in their mentor.

 In 1959 ULGOR was growing successfully and had established itself in the market.
 From the beginning, the partners had elected the electronic engineer Alfonso Gorroñogoitia as president of the Governing Council, and in turn the Council had appointed the chemical engineer José María Ormaetxea as managing director.
 But Arizmendiarrieta had in mind the idea of creating a cooperative credit entity, and after drafting the project and the statutes of the Labour Bank on his own, he managed to get the ministries to approve its creation.
-To manage it, he sought above all merit the honesty, and proposed to Ormaetxea to be his director, going from managing director of a large company to a modest office on Ferrerías street, where he began working with another employee.
-Ormaetxea pointed out that “I accepted, despite being completely unaware of the banking business, and barely knowing how to interpret a balance sheet”.
-Likewise, Arizmendiarrieta convinced Gorroñogoitia to combine the two presidencies, given his great ascendancy in the Governing and Social Councils of ULGOR.
+To manage it, he sought honesty above all else, and proposed to Ormaetxea that he should be his director, going from managing director of a large company to a modest office on Ferrerías street, where he began working with another employee.
+Ormaetxea pointed out that "I accepted, despite being completely unaware of the banking business, and barely knowing how to interpret a balance sheet".
+Likewise, Arizmendiarrieta convinced Gorroñogoitia to combine the two presidencies, given his high position in the Governing and Social Councils of ULGOR.

 In 1965 Arizmendiarrieta personally promoted the Alecop student industrial cooperative.
 To finance his installations, he requested subsidies from public bodies and a loan from the Labour Bank, which requested guarantors.
-Arizmendiarrieta went to several professors of the Professional School to sign them, one of them being the future founder and director of the Ikerlan Research Center, Manolo Quevedo, ”I replied that I would sign, but after obtaining the approval of my wife, because we already had three small daughters.
-Endorsing a company in which the partners and managers were going to be the students, and the guarantors would not have any connection, was certainly unusual”.
+Arizmendiarrieta approached several professors of the Professional School for this purpose, one of them being the future founder and director of the Ikerlan Research Center, Manolo Quevedo, "I replied that I would sign, but after obtaining the approval of my wife, because we already had three small daughters.
+Endorsing a company in which the partners and managers were going to be the students, and the guarantors would not have any connection, was certainly unusual".